 You'll get a snippet of HTML code.
 With Yoast you don't even need to add the code - just the string of numbers.
 Voila, you can now see your search data in a completely new way.

 If you need WordPress training, expert advice or a consultation to review how SEO friendly your website is, contact me today.

-I can help you learn how to use the Yoast SEO plugin, perform a full site review, and show you what WordPress features your missing out on for better rankings.
+I can help you learn how to use the Yoast SEO plugin, perform a full site review, and show you what WordPress features you're missing out on,.

 We can also review best practices for SEO blogging, keyword targeting and Google Search Console.
 You'll need to be good at all 3 to maximize your investment in search marketing.

-I strongly encourage the use of WordPress for companies that want to employ SEO, and I can't emphasize enough how talking with an expert before you begin the heavy lifting will save you time down the road, and improve your ROI today.
+I strongly encourage the use of WordPress for companies that want to employ SEO, and I can't emphasize enough how talking with an expert before you begin the heavy lifting will save you time down the road and improve your ROI.